axelmierczuk/tenrec/README.md

 │                                                           not be loaded.                 │
 │ --transport           -t  [stdio|http|sse|streamable-htt  Transport type to use for      │ │                           p]                              communication (default: stdio) │
-│ --plugin              -p  TEXT                            Plugin path(s) or git          │
-│                                                           repository URL(s) to load the  │
-│                                                           plugin from.                   │
-│ --help                                                    Show this message and exit.    │ ╰──────────────────────────────────────────────────────────────────────────────────────────╯
+│ --plugin              -p  TEXT                            Plugin to load.
+Could be a     │ │                                                           PyPI package name, local path, │ │                                                           or git repo.                   │ │ --help                                                    Show this message and exit.    │ ╰──────────────────────────────────────────────────────────────────────────────────────────╯

 ```

 </details>